penguinite/onbox/docs/DESIGN.md

 6. `ExternalUser`, function 1: string (Username, NOT SHORTENED): This function takes a username and generates a link to the external user profile.

+7. `SetPostLimit`, function 1: This function sets a limit to how many posts will be rendered on each page.

+8. `Version`, function 1, int: This function is simply used for internal parsing.
+It's a good idea to set a version before doing anything.

 Anyways.
 Block functions!

 Block functions are regular functions with a special ability, they create blocks of code that will be added when the given statement is true.